-15 Boat Transportation
+16 Boat Transportation

-15.1 Drivers
+16.1 Drivers

 Only members who have the appropriate licence for the trailer type, length and load may tow club boats on either a club or borrowed trailer.
+Anyone towing must have prior permission from the committee and have provided evidence of having an appropriate driving licence, car insurance and valid MOT.

-All drivers are to be conversant with the British Rowing code for the Towing of Boat Trailers, a copy of which can be found in the British Rowing RowSafe Guide.
-It should be noted, the UK Government is changing licencing rules and towing from 15 November 2021.
+All drivers are to be conversant with the British Rowing code for the Towing of Boat Trailers, a copy of which can be found in the British Rowing Row Safe Guide.
+It should be noted, the UK Government changed licensing rules relating to towing in December 2021.

 The Club's insurance covers the club's trailer and boats whilst being towed.
 The person towing should ensure that the vehicle is insured to tow.
 The person towing should always take a passenger to navigate, assist with manoeuvring etc.

-15.2 Boat Loading
+16.2 Boat Loading

 Information and diagrams showing the recommended arrangement for loading, including the allowable load projection, is displayed on the safety noticeboard in the boathouse.
-Further information is available in the British Rowing RowSafe Guide and on the WBC website.
+Further information is available in the British Rowing Row Safe Guide and on the WBC website.